 “So fuckin’ what?
 You think I give a shit?”

-“So I do not believe you want to die out here just because she is never going to do the right thing and admit she made a mistake.
+“So, I do not believe you want to die out here, just because she is never going to do the right thing and admit she made a mistake.
 But that is what is going to happen: we are going to sink and die on this bleak stretch of ocean right here if you do not help us.
 We need you to keep the welds on that patch of yours together.
 Please.”

 There was a silence.
 Then a small, filthy hand stuck out from behind the curtain.
 “Give me that food, I’m fucking starving.”
 Hemi put the warm bowl of rice into the hand, and it withdrew.
-There was a clinking of the fork for a minute, and then Chips opened the curtain a little so she could look at Hemi and talk to him while she ate.
-That’s when she saw Shakes.
+The fork clinked for a minute, and then Chips opened the curtain a little.
+That was when she saw Shakes.
 “Who the fuck is that?”

 “I’m fuckin’ Shakes,” said Shakes.